sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 I hope you enjoyed reading about my journey on how I got started making passive income and that I was able to inspire you to take the first step.

 Side income is a game.
-You just have to mix and match multiple things together until your produce something that you love doing.
+You just have to mix and match multiple things together until you produce something that you love doing.
 All creative things happen when you mix multiple things together.
 Start a blog or a YouTube channel and promote it on your TikTok account.
 Or start a TikTok account and start promoting others' products.
 The Internet is your canvas.

 And lastly, don't fear the competition.
 Competition is good!
 It means there is a lot of demand for it.
 So, embrace it and use it to your advantage.